chidume/Tetris/README.md

 The purpose of this project is to improve my HTML/CSS/JavaScript while also building a portfolio.

+You can interact with the project at (https://chidume.github.io/Tetris/)

 ## Upcoming Features
   - sound effects